-- 1. Use or disclose Protected Health Information (PHI) obtained from the County only for purposes of providing diagnostic or treatment services to patients. - 2.
-Develop and maintain a written information privacy and security program that includes the designation of Privacy and Security Officer and establishes and maintains appropriate safeguards to prevent any use or disclosure of PHI other than as provided for by this agreement and applicable law.
-Safeguards shall include administrative, physical, and technical safeguards appropriate to the size and complexity of the Contractor's operations and the nature and scope of its activities.
-Contractor will provide County with information concerning such safeguards as County may reasonably request from time to time. - Track disclosures and make available the information required to provide an accounting of disclosures if requested by the individual or County in accordance with 45 CFR §164.528. - 4.
-Ensure sufficient training and utilize reasonable measures to ensure compliance with requirements of this agreement by Contractor's workforce members who use or disclose PHI (in any form) to assist in the performance of functions or activities under this contract; and discipline such employees who intentionally violate any provisions of this agreement, including termination of employment.
-Workforce member training shall be documented and such documents retained for the period of this contract and made available to County for inspection if requested. - 5.
-Take prompt corrective action in the event of any security incident or any unauthorized use or disclosure of Protected Health Information to cure any such deficiencies and to take any action required by applicable federal and state laws and regulations. - 6.
+- 1. Use or disclose Protected Health Information ("PHI") obtained from County only for purposes of providing diagnostic or treatment services to patients. - 2.
+Develop and maintain a written information privacy and security program that includes the designation of Privacy and Security Officer and establishes and maintains appropriate safeguards to prevent any use or disclosure of PHI other than as provided for by this Contract and applicable law.
+Safeguards shall include administrative, physical, and technical safeguards appropriate to the size and complexity of Contractor's operations and the nature and scope of its activities.
+Contractor will provide County with information concerning such safeguards as County may reasonably request from time to time. - 3.
+Track disclosures and make available the information required to provide an accounting of disclosures if requested by the individual or County in accordance with 45 CFR §164.528. - 4.
+Ensure sufficient training and utilize reasonable measures to ensure compliance with requirements of this Contract by Contractor's workforce members who use or disclose PHI (in any form) to assist in the performance of functions or activities under this contract; and discipline such employees who intentionally violate any provisions of this Contract, including termination of employment.
+Workforce member training shall be documented and such documents retained for the period of this Contract and made available to County for inspection if requested. - 5.
+Take prompt corrective action in the event of any security incident or any unauthorized use or disclosure of PHI to cure any such deficiencies and to take any action required by applicable federal and state laws and regulations. - 6.
 Report to County any security incident or any unauthorized use or disclosure of PHI (in any form.
 Security incidents include attempted or successful unauthorized access, use, disclosure, modification, or destruction of information or interference with system operations in an information system.
 Contractor shall make this report by the next business day following discovery of the use, disclosure, or security incident.
-Any unauthorized use or disclosure or security incident shall be treated as discovered by Contractor on the first day on which such use or disclosure or security incident is known
+Any unauthorized use or disclosure or security incident shall be treated as discovered by Contractor on the first day on which such use or disclosure or security incident is known to Contractor, including any person, other than the individual committing the unauthorized use or disclosure or security incident, that is an employee, officer or other agent of Contractor, or who should reasonably have known such unauthorized activities occurred.

+Page 65 of 68

-Page 64 of 66 Exhibit E
+Exhibit E

-Professional Services Contract-HHSA - HIPAA Provisions
+Professional Services Agreement-HHSA - HIPAA Provisions